GlobalDataJustice/globaldatajustice.github.io/team.md

 ### Ana-Maria Hriscu

 Ana is a PhD candidate at the Tilburg Law School.
-She previously worked as a junior researcher on the Global Justice project, contributing to the rsearch initative on _Sphere transitions and transgressions during COVID-19_.
+She previously worked as a junior researcher on the Global Justice project, contributing to the research initative on _Sphere transitions and transgressions during COVID-19_.
 She is interested in the challenges that data-driven technologies pose for privacy and data protection law, as well as for our understanding of what is fair and just treatment of individuals.
 She obtained a BA in Comparative & English Literature from the University of Kent in the UK, an LLB in Global Law, and an LLM in Law and Technology from Tilburg University.

 ### Tjaša Petročnik